Sarayu30/Flam_Assignment/README.md

 <div style="font-size: 12px;">

-1. Virtanen, Pauli, et al. "SciPy 1.0: Fundamental Algorithms for Scientific Computing in Python." *Nature Methods* 17, no. 3 (2020): 261–272.

-2. Nocedal, Jorge, and Stephen J. Wright. *Numerical Optimization*.
+1. Nocedal, Jorge, and Stephen J. Wright.
+Numerical Optimization.
 2nd ed.
 New York: Springer, 2006.
+2.Boyd, Stephen, and Lieven Vandenberghe.
+Convex Optimization.
+Cambridge: Cambridge University Press, 2004.

 3. McKinney, Wes.
 "Data Structures for Statistical Computing in Python."
 In *Proceedings of the 9th Python in Science Conference*, edited by Stéfan van der Walt and Jarrod Millman, 51–56.
 2010.
+4. Storn, Rainer, and Kenneth Price.
+"Differential Evolution – A Simple and Efficient Heuristic for Global Optimization over Continuous Spaces."
+Journal of Global Optimization 11, no. 4 (1997): 341–359.

 </div>